PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 - - -

 "Here it is.", The Tailor pointed towards the approaching town.
-Tom was ready to sit down.
-"I need to see the smithy while we're here.", Tom offered a blind nod of agreement, "We're going to need a few things."
+Tom wanted to sit down, but The Tailor was speeding up: "I need to see the smithy while we're here,", Tom offered a blind nod of agreement, "and we're going to need a few things."

-As they approached the first building, Tom could see somebody slumped on the floor against the side of the wall.
-They passed him; "He's drunk.", explained The Tailor, "We'll see the smith first.", adding behind a hand as if telling a taboo: "he's the nicest person here."
+The two of them hurried past somebody slumped, on the floor, against the wall of a building.
+"He's drunk.": explained The Tailor, "We'll see the smith first.", adding behind a hand as if telling a taboo: "he's the nicest person here."

-Rats darted away as they walked through the accidental ally, made from competing buildings and piles of rubbish.
-The size of the rats, Tom knew people here did not go hungry.
+But there was nobody else to be seen as Tom followed The Tailor.
+Rats darted away through a crooked, almost accidental ally.
+Competing buildings spared the minimum of walkways, and these were occupied by piles of rubbish.
+The size of the rats that darted away, Tom knew people here did not go hungry.

-A high wooden wall emmerged in front of them as they escaped the increasing maze of gaps between buildings.
-The Tailor slowed and stopped, staring at the high wall.
-"Smaller than I remembered."; the wall spanned a distance as far as Tom could see.
-The Tailor walked towards it, in a slightly leftwards direction.
-Tom followed.
+The Tailor led her out of the maze into a long clearing in front of a high wooden wall.
+The Tailor seemed to know where he was going, through a broken door in the wall.
+The other side...